import collections

 [docs]

-def target(self, name, inputs, outputs, protect=None, **options):
+def target(self, name, inputs, outputs, protect=None, group=None, **options):

 """Create a target and add it to the :class:`gwf.Workflow`.